 At Universal, we were waiting 1 and a half and sometimes 2 or more hours to get on rides.
 Then I considered the fast pass worth it.

-When to Visit Busch Gardens Williamsburg
+9. Research the Best Days to Visit Busch Gardens Williamsburg

 I was incredibly surprised that it wasn’t more crowded when I visited on a Friday.
 Like I said, we were able to walk on to pretty much anything we wanted to.

 The thing is – if you like playing the carnival games then those are typically only open on the weekends and possibly high traffic weekdays.

 We found that there were also a couple of dining places only open on Saturday and not on Friday.

 Basically, there is a balancing act between fewer crowds and some things not being open.
 As for me?
 I’ll take fewer crowds any day of the week so visiting on Friday didn’t bother me at all.

 The east coast of Virginia is great to visit year-round though – Williamsburg and Virginia Beach are popular vacation spots.

 10. Board Your Pets With Pet Care Services